shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/Build-a-NFT-Marketplace-using-HardHat.md

 1. Copy the contract address of the MarketPlace smart contract we just deployed.
 2. Go to Polygonscan and open the contract used to create the NFT.
-3. In the `Contract` section go to `Write Contract` tab and connect your MetaMask wallet.
-Double check that you are connected with Mumbai Testnet and is using the same account that was used to create the NFT.
+3. In the `Contract` section go to the `Write Contract` tab and connect your Metamask wallet.
+Double check that you are connected with Mumbai testnet and have selected the same account that was used to create the NFT in Metamask.
 4. Now in the `approve` function paste the MarketPlace contract address and tokenId of the NFT in `to` and `tokenId` field respectively and click on the write button.
 5. Sign the transaction and wait for the transaction to get verified.

-Now we open the MarketPlace contract in Polygonscan:
+Now we open the Marketplace contract in Polygonscan:

 1. In the `Contract` section go to `Write Contract` tab and connect your MetaMask wallet.
 2. In the `listMarketItem` function fill the details of the NFT to be listed.